microsoft/FastTrack/tools/SimpleGraph/README.md

 #### Save a report from Graph

 In this example, pull down the last 7 days of Office 365 user activity counts by workload.
-Reports are made available as CSV files and must be saved as files with the SDK.
-Fore more, see [available data in reports](https://docs.microsoft.com/en-us/graph/reportroot-concept-overview#what-data-can-i-access-by-using-the-reports-apis).
+For more, see Graph API reference on [available data in reports](https://docs.microsoft.com/en-us/graph/reportroot-concept-overview#what-data-can-i-access-by-using-the-reports-apis).

 ```PowerShell
 Get-SimpleGraphReport getOffice365ActiveUserCounts -Days 7
 ```

-**Note:** More help on available parameters and examples on the SimpleGraph commands can be seen inline after importing the module, for example:
+**Note:** More help on available parameters and examples on the SimpleGraph commands can be seen inline after importing the module using the `help` command followed by the command name:

 ```PowerShell
 help Invoke-SimpleGraphRequest -Full